MoonHyeJung/moonhyejung.github.io/_posts/2022-01-01-carrers-lectures.markdown

 img: software.jpg # Add image post (optional)
 tags: [Careers, Lectures] # add tag
 ---
-I have been working in IT-related companies in data analysis, data marketing, business intelligence, olap, and dw since 1995.
-In the 1990s.

 I have lectured on new technologies related to simulation, virtual reality, and web services for companies.
 Since 2000, I have been giving various lectures on data analysis for companies and universities.

 ### Careers(Title, Company)
 * 2020.01 ~ 2021.12\.
 Member of Advisory Committee, 	KangwonLand Addiction Care Center.